Enterprise Policy Manager

 6. Click Save policy to save and apply your changes.

-After the policy is created, it might take a few minutes to take effect on packages in your workspace.
+After the policy is created and enabled, it might take a few minutes to take effect on packages that are already cached in your workspace.

 Cooldown policy view

-For more information about configurable policy fields, see Policy configuration.
+For more information about editable policy fields, see Policy configuration.

 You can enable a cooldown policy from the Policies tab of the Cloudsmith dashboard: